phrutis/Passphrases/README.md

 I think 1-500, but you just need to hope for luck<hr>

 Do a continuation of the search from the last checkpoint.</br>
-I deliberately removed it until it is gone.<hr>
+I deliberately removed it until it is gone.

-I didn't find an answer to my question.</br>
-Ask phrutis in telegram